-While the majority of residents in Montréal are francophones (that is, speak French as their first language), nearly 33% of residents are born abroad and have relocated to Montréal.
-Many of those peoples come from other French-speaking parts of the world, such as Algeria or Haiti.
-But Montréal also is home to immigrants and refugees from every country in the world.
+While the majority of Montréal residents count French as their first language, nearly 33% of residents are born abroad and have relocated to Montréal, and over 20% of the local population speaks three languages or more.
 Visitors will see the cultural mosaic of Montréal displayed across the city in public art, community-based initiatives, diverse festivals, and, of course, the city’s enviable food scene.

 Montréal is part of several initiatives, such as the Coalition of Municipalities against Racism and Discrimination and the International Coalition of Inclusive and Sustainable Cities, under the aegis of UNESCO.
 The inclusion model extends to LGTBQ2+, Indigenous Peoples, religious beliefs, as well as ethnic and visible minorities.
 Here are some tips to help make your events more gender inclusive.